 Carrying out the work

 Contractors, their workers and sub-contractors are required to comply with instructions from the Responsible Officer.
 This instruction will relfect the policies and procedures of the University.
 They must also work according to the requirments of all applicable statutory legislation.
-A copy of the Contractor Safety Handbook and other policies and procedures are available from the Responsible Officer or Manager, Contractor Administration within Facilities Management.
+A copy of the Contractor Safety Handbook and other policies and procedures are available from the Responsible Officer or Manager, Contractor Administration within Campus Management.

 Upon arrival at the University to perform work, the Contractor is to report to: